calebten/UFOs/README.md

 ### Future Developments

-- As stated in the drawback section, including wildcard search would make it more user friendly
+- As stated in the drawback section, including wildcard search would make it more user friendly.
 - Since the website is about UFO's, it would be good to include few additional articles regarding the UFO sightings.